Schroder Global Sustainable Value Equity Fund

 Illegal deforestation exclusion policy

-Find funds that have policies in place explaining that they avoid companies involved in illegal and/or unsustainable deforestation.
-This may relate to palm oil, cattle farming or other concerns.
+Avoids assets that are involved in illegal deforestation.
+This may relate to palm oil, cattle farming or other areas.
 Strategies vary.
-See fund information for further detail.
 Climate Change & Energy

 Coal, oil & / or gas majors excluded